-You can get drug coverage in one of 2 ways:
+You can get drug coverage 2 ways:

 - Add Medicare drug coverage (Part D) to Original Medicare.
 Original Medicare is a fee-for-service health plan that has 2 parts: Part A (Hospital Insurance) and Part B (Medical Insurance).
 You can add a separate drug plan (sometimes called a Prescription Drug Plan or PDP) to Original Medicare.
 Medicare drug plans can also add drug coverage to some Medicare health plans, like some Medicare Private Fee-for-Service (PFFS) Plans, some Medicare Cost Plans, and Medicare Medical Savings Account (MSA) Plans. - Get drug coverage as part of your Medicare Advantage Plan or other Medicare health plan.
 You generally get your Part A (Hospital Insurance), Part B (Medical Insurance), and drug coverage (Part D) through these plans.
 Medicare Advantage Plans that offer prescription drug coverage are sometimes called "MA-PDs."
 If you join a Medicare Advantage Plan that doesn't offer drug coverage, in most cases, you won't be able to add a separate Medicare drug plan.
-If you choose a type of Medicare health plan called a "Medicare Cost Plan," you can either get your Medicare drug coverage from the plan (if offered), or you can join a separate Medicare drug plan to add drug coverage.
+If you choose a type of Medicare health plan called a "Medicare Cost Plan" you can either get your Medicare drug coverage from the plan (if offered), or you can join a separate Medicare drug plan to add drug coverage.

 In this booklet, the term "Medicare drug coverage" means all Medicare drug plans and Medicare health plans that offer Medicare drug coverage (Part D).
-The term "Medicare drug plan" means separate drug plans that add Medicare drug coverage to Original Medicare and some Medicare health plans that don't have drug coverage.
+The term "Medicare drug plan" means separate drug plans that add Medicare drug coverage to Original Medicare.